 Kona Coffee Purveyors is one of the best cups of Joe on the island, and is centrally located in Waikiki’s newly constructed International Market Place.
 Sharing the space is b.
 Patisserie, which offers delectable baked goods far beyond your average pastry.

 Treat yourself to light, flaky pastries infused beautifully with some exotic, tropical flavors!
 Start your morning on the right foot and you’ll be set for the day!

 If you make the climb to the top of this ridge and do nothing else for the remainder of the day, you will have accomplished much!

 Climbing to the top of Diamond Head is not only a fun adventure and great exercise, but reaching the top will reward you with some of the island's most panoramic views, including Waikiki below where you started with your morning coffee!

 Getting to the top will require hiking up a 3/4-mile switch back trail, and finishing with a 100-stair climb up to a viewing platform.
 Take some time to enjoy the view…you will have earned it!
 Make sure to get some good photo, before trekking back down the mountain and heading back to town.

-It’s time to break with some entertainment from our Pacific Ocean friends.
+It’s time to take a quick break with some entertainment from our Pacific Ocean friends.
 Located close to Diamond Head and just across the street from Kapiolani Park is one of the oldest aquarium in America.